benrayfield/bayeslambda/README.md

 # bayeslambda
-A set of math axioms which relate Bayes Rule to a certain universal function and the often-infinitely-expensive-to-compute facts of which lambda calls do and do not halt, including a doesNotHalt symbol.
+(TODO organize what is already strongly implied by my various other code) A set of math axioms which relate Bayes Rule to a certain universal function and the often-infinitely-expensive-to-compute facts of which lambda calls do and do not halt, including a doesNotHalt symbol.
 The universal function always curries 7 parameters and in practice in p2p networks does not "fork blockchains" but smoothly negotiates using bayes rule in terms of function called on function creates/finds what function.
 Functions will support unicode, voxels, and low lag musical instruments.

 This is the universal function: